bcmi/PHDiffusion-Painterly-Image-Harmonization/README.md

 > Lingxiao Lu, Jiangtong Li, Junyan Cao, Li Niu, Liqing Zhang<br>
 > Accepted by **ACM MM 2023**.

+**Our PHDiffusion is the first diffusion-based painterly image harmonization method, which can significantly outperform GAN-based methods when the background has dense textures or abstract style.**

 ### Code and model

 1. Dependencies